 The National Capital Commission (NCC) has been the steward of Maplelawn Garden since the 1950s.
 In 1989, Maplelawn was designated a national historic site by the Historic Sites and Monuments Board of Canada.

-The garden is open for quiet enjoyment from dawn to dusk during the growing season (April to October).
+The garden is open for quiet enjoyment from dawn to dusk during the growing (April to October) and tulip season.